Brownian motion on the Fubini extension space and applications: Processes on Fubini extension space

-\begin{proof} The first point is straightforward.
+\begin{proof} We first prove the direct implication.
+We verify points (1)-(4) of Definition~\ref{standardwiener} for the process $(\mathbf{B}_t)_{t\ge0}$.
+The first point is straightforward.
 For the second point, consider a bounded measurable function $g$.
-Then { } where $\nu_t$ is a density of the normal law $\mathcal{N}(0,t-s)$.
+Then {{ } } where $\nu_t$ is a density of the normal law $\mathcal{N}(0,t-s)$.
 For the independence of increments, fix $0\leq t_0<\cdots<t_n$ and bounded measurable function $\varphi_k$.
-Set { } Then, { }
+Set {{ } } Then, {{ } }